Conductor Length Effects Upon Over-Voltage Protection From Lightning Conditions

 A suggested guideline for conductor length, due to these factors, is a total of 12″ (300mm) including both conductors.
 This may not be possible in some cases, but the length should still be kept as short as possible.

-The actual test data shown below is measured across a Dairyland device during a 50,000A lightning current event.
-Note that for even short conductor lengths, the voltage across the connection points increases very rapidly.
+The actual test data shown below was measured across a Dairyland device during a simulated 50,000A lightning current event.
+Note that for even short conductor lengths, the voltage across the connection points is significant.

 Choose the Right Mounting Accessories!